Farid48/tech258_python/apis/readme.md

 ![img.png](images/img.png)

 ## What is a REST API?
 What makes a API RESTful?
-REST is a set of **architectural constraints**, that are not protocols or a standard. it relies on a **stateless protocol such as HTTP**.
+REST is a set of **architectural constraints** (Representational State Transfer), that are not protocols or a standard. it relies on a **stateless protocol such as HTTP**.
 Restful APIs are designed to be **scalable and easily maintainable**.
 Restful APIs follow a client-server architecture where the client server are separate and communicate over a stateless protocol.
 This allows improves scalability, but allowing clients or servers to evolve independently.

 ### Guidelines on Rest APIs
 Here  are a few guidelines on creating and using Rest APIs: